Dinosaur (Dinosaur Jr. album)

-Dinosaur is the debut studio album by the American alternative rock band Dinosaur Jr. It was released in 1985 on Homestead Records.
+Dinosaur is the debut album by the American alternative rock band Dinosaur Jr. It was released in 1985 on Homestead Records.
 The album exhibits a folkier side of the band than on future releases, but some of the tracks on the album showed off a much heavier, more hardcore punk-based side to the band in songs such as "Does it Float", "Mountain Man" and "Bulbs of Passion".

 Background and recording

 After the break-up of his hardcore punk band Deep Wound in 1984, J. Mascis wrote a number of songs by himself and showed them to bandmate Lou Barlow and invited him to play bass in a new band.
 Homestead Records impresario Gerard Cosloy promised Mascis that if he were to make a record, Homestead would release it.
 Mascis enlisted vocalist Charlie Nakajima, also formerly of Deep Wound, and drummer Emmett Patrick Murphy (otherwise known as Murph) to complete the band.
 Mascis explained the concept behind the group as "ear-bleeding country".
 After a gig at U Mass Amherst, Mascis fired Nakajima and took Cosloy up on his offer to release an album on Homestead.
 Dinosaur recorded their debut album for $500 at a home studio in the woods outside Northampton, Massachusetts.
 Mascis wrote all of the songs and sang most of the lead vocals.

 The album was originally released when the band was still known simply as Dinosaur, before a lawsuit forced the name change to Dinosaur Jr. Therefore, it was originally a self-titled album, but subsequent issues kept the Dinosaur title.